cogentcore/lab/physics/README.md

 ### Scripted Mode

 For Scripted mode, each update step typically involves manually updating the `Rel.Pos` and `.Quat` fields on `Body` objects to update their relative positions.
-This field is a `State` type and has `MoveOnAxis` and `RotateOnAxis` (and a number of other rotation methods).
+This field is a `State` type and has `MoveOnAxis` and `QuatateOnAxis` (and a number of other rotation methods).
 The Move methods update the `LinVel` field to reflect any delta in movement.

 It is also possible to manually set the `Abs.LinVel` and `Abs.AngVel` fields and call `Step` to update.